katerinamargatina/katerinamargatina.github.io/_pages/about.md

 [//]: # under the supervision of [Alexandros Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).)

 [//]: # In my free time, I enjoy yoga, movies, and long walks (with iced coffee).
 I love tennis, skiing, hiking, and bouldering -- even though I am not good at it!

-[//]: # I've come to realise that it is important to me that my research has a positive impact in the real world, so feel free to reach out if you want to collaborate on cool projects that aim to develop language technologies for social good.🦋

 [//]: # (I was a member of the [SLP@NTUA](https://slp-ntua.github.io/team/) group and I was supervised by ....am a visiting Ph.D. student at the University of Copenhagen🇩🇰 and specifically at )